LovesTha/LovesTha.github.io/_posts/2008-06-10-lovestha-drafting-mana-bases.markdown

 Now because one of the white cards was Rune-Cervin Rider the heavy green mana base was better, but isn't it weird what options are possible with these sets.

-I was happy with my deck though, it was just a pair of sideboarded Disenchants away from winning the draft.
+I was happy with my deck though, it was just a pair of side boarded Disenchants away from winning the draft.
 I need to remember to sideboard more often in drafts.